 What to do when it happens

 - Stay put and DROP.
 Take COVER under a sturdy piece of furniture.

 - HOLD ON until the shaking stops.

-- After the shaking stops, if the building is unsafe, gather outside at your Emergency Assembly Point (see links on this page).
+- After the shaking stops, if the building is unsafe, gather outside at your Emergency Assembly Point.
 If you hear a hissing sound, or smell gas, leave the building.

 If you are outside: